This Privacy Notice is effective from 29 July 2021.

 Transfer and storage of your information

-Information collected by Google Analytics is stored outside the European Economic Area on Google’s servers in the United States of America.
+Information collected by Google Analytics is stored outside the UK on Google’s servers in the United States of America.

 Sharing your information with third parties, which are either related to or associated with the running of our business, where it is necessary for us to do so.
 These third parties include our accountants, advisors, business partners, independent contractors, insurers, anti-money-laundering checking agencies.
 Further information on each of these third parties is set out below.